Cats: Page 2

 Afrin Nasal spray, Vapor Rub, Saline Squirts Etc: I'm not a big fan of any of these, although I suspect they help dilate and open up the sinuses ... it's just that I don't think the result is worth the effort.
 Most cats aren't too fond of such treatments.

-Anti-Histamines: Again, I'm not a big fan, but some vets use small doses to help make the cat more comfortable.
+Anti-Histamines: sometimes small doses help make the cat more comfortable.

 Steroids: Some vets are totally opposed to steroid use for colds as steroids cause immune suppression to some degree (and can possibly cause other side effects too).
 I personally think ...make that know ...that a short acting steroid makes the cat feel better, reduces the nasal irritation, and greatly reduces the symptoms.
 I think the problem of immune suppression and other side effects is minimal compared to the benefits.